Course Learning Objectives/Outcomes

 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain two of the four common approaches to multi-cultural counseling.
+-Name the four common approaches to multi-cultural training.

--Explain the ethical issue that arises when counseling a client of another culture regarding empowerment.
+-Explain the ethical issue arises when counseling a client of another culture regarding empowerment.

--Explain the cultural counseling issues grouped under reconciliation.
+-Explain the cultural counseling issues are grouped under reconciliation.

--Explain what is the cause of multicultural client complaints.
+-Explain what is a cause of multicultural client complaints.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."

 Counselor CEUs, Social Worker CEUs, Psychologist CEs, MFT CEUs